 architecture, and "must see" sights of Tokyo & Kyoto.

 The tour begins in Osaka, following a route of mountainous interior through coastal regions of Honshu island, and finishes in Tokyo.
-You’ll get the opportunity to experience a green tea ceremony, interact and take photos with an apprentice geisha (maiko) , watch a kimono fashion show, relax in the hot springs (onsen), savor gourmet kaiseki cuisine and enjoy a festival.
+You’ll get the opportunity to experience a green tea ceremony, interact and take photos with an apprentice geisha (maiko) , relax in the hot springs (onsen), savor gourmet kaiseki cuisine and enjoy a festival.
 Our private guides and drivers will take you to visit Osaka and Nara as well as the ancient city of Kyoto, where you will have exclusive access to the city’s gardens, imperial villas, temples, shrines and specialty shops.
 In addition, you will also have a chance to stroll the beautiful Kenrokuen Garden in Kanazawa and see what six attributes make a perfect landscape.

 Visit the charming village of Shirakawa-go and understand what gassho-zukuri architectural style is.
 In Takayama, transport yourself back to the 15th Century Japan as you watch thousands of people in costumes, traditional music performances, and wonderfully ornate floats parading through town.
 See how impressive mother nature is at Hakone and Mt.
 Fuji.